RaccoonHandsProductions/CanningSeason/docs/sysconfig.md

         probably be a path like `C:/Users/username/AppData/Local/Android/Sdk`.
         You can find it by opening or making a new project with Android Studio and accessing the SDK Manager in the upper-right of the IDE.

+Make sure that, at the top level of the project, you have created a `build` folder and an `android` folder within it.

 ## Exporting from Godot to Android APK